flemay/3musketeers/docs/docs/environment-variables.md

 $ make clean

 # The two previous steps can be combined into one
-$ make envfile shell ENVFILE=.env.example
+$ make envfile shell ENVFILE=env.example
 $ exit

 # Clean your current repository